rebelsky/csc151/home/index.md

 two days of the activity.

 *Tutoring*:
-The CS department makes tutors for CSC 151 available from 7:00-10:00 p.m. on Sunday through Thursday evening.
+The CS department makes tutors for CSC 151 (and other courses) available from 7:00-10:00 p.m. on Sunday through Thursday evening.
 We also have individual and small group tutors available for students who feel that they would benefit from that extra support.
 We generally do not assign individual tutors until after the first exam and are likely to encourage students to work with personal tutors in pairs or triplets rather than individually.

 *Good-Faith Grade Guarantee*:
 Because I realize that computer science may require a transition in